kixxauth/wymot/docs/twitter_data_structs/user_stream.md

 It's passed to the callback as soon as the connection is made to the stream.

 ## Updates (Tweets)

-After the friends list is sent, it is followed by updates from the users that the authenticated Twitter user follows.
+After the friends list is sent, updates (tweets) from the users that the authenticated Twitter user follows are sent on the open stream.
 Each update looks something like this:

 ```JSON
 {